Athletic–Barcelona clásico: Women's rivalry

-Athletic Bilbao and Barcelona are two of the top teams in the Spanish women's league, and have won five titles each.
-Since 2009–10, both teams have always finished among the top five teams in the table.
+Athletic Club Femenino and FC Barcelona Femení are two of the top teams in the Spanish women's league.
+Between 2009–10 and 2019–20, both always finished among the top five in the table with Athletic the team falling below those places in 2021, whereas in the same period Barcelona became established as one of the best teams in the world: they lost only two domestic league matches in four seasons, won two UEFA Women's Champions League titles and supplied eight members of the Spain squad which won the 2023 FIFA Women's World Cup (plus others who did not take part), with stars from across the world enhancing that group.
+In contrast, Athletic adhere to the club's Basque player policy and have experienced a similar decline in their stature to their male counterparts relative to the continued progression, professionalisation and globalisation of women's football, and the arrival of Real Madrid Femenino on the scene in 2020 ensured there would be another strong and well-financed opponent in contention for trophies (although not ready to challenge Barcelona's dominance).

-One of the most important matches played between the clubs was played on 5 May 2013 at San Mamés: in a winner-takes-all game where Athletic needed only one point to win their fifth title, but Barcelona beat the Basques 2–1 to ensure their own second title.
+One of the most important matches played between the clubs was played on 5 May 2013 at San Mamés: in a winner-takes-all game Athletic needed only one point to win their fifth title, but Barcelona beat the Basques 2–1 to ensure their own second championship.
 In 2016, it was Athletic who finished as champions, one point ahead of Barça.
-In the Copa de la Reina (won 6 times by Barcelona while Athletic have never done so), there has been one final played between the clubs, with the Catalans winning on penalties in 2014.
+In the Copa de la Reina (won 9 times by Barcelona as of 2023, while Athletic have never done so), there has been one final played between the clubs, with the Catalans winning on penalties in 2014.